Awarded the "2023 Best of Harleysville Award" in the category of "musician"

 Do you offer to go to the student's home to teach the lessons?
 No. All in person lessons are conducted at Pete’s home studio in Harleysville, PA.
 Remote lessons via Facetime, Zoom, or Skype. are available as an alternative option.

 Is there a specified number of lessons that I must commit to when beginning guitar lessons?
 No, students can schedule a single lesson if they like.
-Some students do this to “test the waters” in order to meet Pete and get an idea what the lessons would be like before making a decision to attend more regularly.
+Some students do this to get an idea what the lessons would be like before making a decision to attend more regularly.

 Will you teach me to play the songs that I want to play?
-Probably not right away.
-Certain fundamental skills need to be acquired first.
-Beginners start with an easy guitar Beatles songbook in order to learn to play and read chord symbols from a songbook.
-So, if you are a beginner and you like the Beatles, then you will be learning some songs that you like relatively soon.
+For beginners, not right away.
+Certain fundamental skills need to be acquired.
+Beginners start with a “easy guitar” versions of songs to learn to play and read chord symbols from sheet music.

 Does Pete offer lessons on instruments other than the guitar?
-Pete's teaching is almost entirely comprised of guitar students.
-If, however, someone is interested in lessons regarding the subjects of music theory or improvisation AND they are competent on another instrument (sax, piano or bass for example) then they might be considered.
+Pete's teaching is geared towards guitar students.
+However, if someone is interested in lessons regarding the subjects of music theory or improvisation AND they are competent on another instrument (sax, piano or bass for example) then they would be considered.

 Do you offer virtual lessons?
 Yes.
-Remote video lessons can be scheduled via Facetime, Zoom or Skype.
+Remote lessons can be scheduled via Facetime, Zoom or Skype.

 Music is simply another language and standard musical notation is the best way for musicians to write down and share their ideas.
 Sure, certain talented individuals do perform music that sounds great without ever having learned to read music – but these individuals are also likely to run into situations where their musical illiteracy will be problematic.
 Unfortunately, most amateur “guitar players” avoid learning to read music.
 Many pursue guitar TABs as a poor substitute for learning to read standard notation.
 This might be fine for a very casual hobbyist.
 However, if the guitarist should happen to become interested in joining a school’s jazz band or auditioning for a college music program (for example) then reading will be a requirement for acceptance.